 Beginning in the fall 2015 semester, Professor Karen Remmler will lead Zazen Meditation on Mondays 7-8:00 pm in Wa-shin-an.

-To see more images and hear about daily activities at Wa-shin-an, visit us on Facebook.
+To see more images and learn about our daily activities, visit us on Facebook.

 If you have questions about Wa-shin-an, or if you would like to schedule a group visit, please contact Heath Atchley